Is Medical Marijuana a Remedy for Brain Fog?

 How To Get A Medical Marijuana Card for Brain Fog

-In states where medical marijuana is legal, Individuals suffering from Covid brain fog will need to contact a certified medical marijuana doctor to determine if their symptoms fall within those associated with their state’s list of qualifying medical conditions.
+In states where medical marijuana is legal, Individuals suffering from brain fog will need to contact a certified medical marijuana doctor to determine if their symptoms fall within those associated with their state’s list of qualifying medical conditions.

 Some states such as Florida, Missouri and Texas list particular ailments that may be treated with medical marijuana.
 It’s quite possible that Covid brain fog might qualify as one of those conditions, or the ancillary effects including anxiety, depression which may be caused by PTSD.
 Some states permit medical marijuana doctors to determine if the patient can benefit from the use of cannabis.